THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Kaniko かにっこ The Roe Or Eggs Of Crab Literally called ‘baby crab’ these black eggs are sushi neta roes alongside Ikura, Tobiko and Masago.
 This is a rare sushi item.

 Kanpachi 間八 Amberjack Kanpachi is also known as Great Amberjack.
 It is sometimes served with a citrus juice.
-Expect to find it in the summer.
+Expect to find this expensive fish in the summer.
 This fish is similar to Hamachi, but more favoured and darker.
 In Kyushu, in southern Japan, Kanpachi may be called Akabana or ‘red nose.’
 Kanpachi Harami is the fish’s belly side.
+The fish is believed to be so named because a pattern on its head resembles the Japanese letter for ‘eight.’
+The number eight in Japanese is ‘Hachi.’

 Karasu Garei ｶﾗｽｶﾞﾚｲ Atlantic Halibut or Greenland Halibut Karasu Garei means ‘crow flounder’ and is a type of Hirame.
 Hoshigarei is the rare Spotted Halibut, which is fattier and smaller than its cousin.
 ‘Hoshi’ in this case denotes stars.